hale/dungeon/ASSESSMENT2_REPORT.md

 Initially, the algorithm would take random actions 20% of the time, and the rest of the time take the best action as determined by the Q Table.
-However, this cornered the learning into paritcular (bad) behaviours - such as not moving at all, or never waiting.
+However, this cornered the learning into particular (bad) behaviours - such as not moving at all, or never waiting.
 In addition, the learning would take to long when only acting randomly 20% of the time.
 A class variable in `QLearningHelper.java` toggles either saving learning data into the Q-Table and